Mining Principles: Performance Expectations

 - Integrate sustainable development principles into corporate strategy and decision-making processes relating to investments and in the design, operation and closure of facilities.

-- Support the adoption of responsible physical and psychological health and safety2, environmental, human rights and labour policies and practices by joint venture partners, suppliers and contractors, based on risk.
+- Support the adoption of responsible physical and psychological health and safety, environmental, human rights and labour policies and practices by joint venture partners, suppliers and contractors, based on risk.

 3 – Human Rights

-Respect human rights and the interests, cultures, customs and values of workers3 and communities affected by our activities.
+Respect human rights and the interests, cultures, customs and values of workers and communities affected by our activities.

 - Support the UN Guiding Principles on Business and Human Rights by developing a policy commitment to respect human rights, undertaking human rights due diligence and providing for or cooperating in processes to enable the remediation of adverse human rights impacts that members have caused or contributed to.

 - Avoid the involuntary physical or economic displacement of families and communities.
 Where this is not possible apply the mitigation hierarchy and implement actions or remedies that address residual adverse effects to restore or improve livelihoods and standards of living of displaced people.